distribution/distribution/docs/insecure.md

 Repeat these steps on every Engine host that wants to access your registry.

-## Using self-signed certificates
+## Use self-signed certificates

 > **Warning**:
-> using this along with basic authentication requires to **also** trust the certificate into the OS cert store for some versions of docker (see below)
+> Using this along with basic authentication requires to **also** trust the certificate into the OS cert store for some versions of docker (see below)
 {:.warning}

 This is more secure than the insecure registry solution.